discslab-dl-bench/trace_visuals/README.md

                         Workload name
   experiment_name       Plot title

-optional arguments:
+options:
-  -h, --help            show this help message and exit -a, --all-plots       Generate all the default zooms into the timeline (first 5min, first epoch, etc.)
+  -h, --help            show this help message and exit -po, --paper-only     Generate only paper plots
+  -a, --all-plots       Generate all the default zooms into the timeline (first 5min, first epoch, etc.)
+  -s, --short           Generate short plot (half the length)
 ```

 ## Generating new instrumentation plots

-In this section, we assume you have trace data for a set of runs with the following structure:
+For instrumentation plots, you must have application/profiler logs for a set of runs of a workload, across varying number of GPUs and batch size.
+We assume this data is organized as follows:
 ```
 experiment_name/
     config_1gpu_1batch